hoangthienan95/computer-vision-project/README.md

 <a name=sec2></a>
 ## 2. Related Work
 <a href=#toc>back to table of contents</a><br>
 Object detection has become a primary focus of computer vision tasks over recent years.
 In 2015, FaceBook Research introduced a viable instance segmentation architecture with DeepMask [13].
 Less than a year after publishing DeepMask, the same team published an iterative improvement called SharpMask [14] which addressed many of the DeepMask inaccuracies.
 DeepMask and SharpMask did not use skip connections and focused on refining a proposed mask using convolution.
 Inference times of the improved SharpMask were ~.8s per frame.
-At the same time, the R-CNN family of object detection architectures were under going a series of iterative improvements with the publication of Fast R-CNN and Faster-RCNN.
-Although these focused on object detection, they became the precursor to instance segmenation architecture of Mask R-CNN.
-By focusing on segmentation first and then classification, DeepMask and SharpMask proved slow to train and predict as well as a high rate of misclassifications.
-Mask R-CNN performs the same task as DeepMask and SharpMask but does so in parallel to the classification task improving both speed and accuracy.
+At the same time, the R-CNN family of object detection architectures were undergoing a series of iterative improvements with the publication of Fast R-CNN and Faster-RCNN.
+Although these focused on object detection, they became the precursor to instance segmenation architecture of Mask R-CNN in 2018.
+By focusing on segmentation first and then classification, DeepMask and SharpMask proved slow to train and predict and had a high rate of misclassifications with ppor quality masking.
+Mask R-CNN performs the same task as DeepMask and SharpMask but does calculations in parallel to the classification task improving both speed and accuracy.
+By starting the segmentaion algothim on an area of the image where an object has already been detected, the quality improved.

 This paper focuses on how Mask R-CNN works and its evolution.